ankane/ignite-ruby/README.md

 ## Connection Options

-Specify a host and port
+Specify the host and port

 ```ruby
 Ignite::Client.new(host: "localhost", port: 10800)